Would you prefer to view this website based on your location?

 Current EV drivers are predominantly male, highly educated, and working full-time.
 They are represented almost equally across all age groups and often drive a private (lease) car and/or a business purchase/lease car.

 Potential EV drivers are also fairly divided across all age groups, they work full-time, but they are slightly lower educated than the EV drivers.
 In addition, the proportion of men is only a bit larger than the proportion of women.
-The majority of this group drives a private (lease) car whilst around 1 in 6 does not own a car (anymore).
+The majority of this group drives a private (lease) car while around 1 in 6 does not own a car (anymore).

 Profile of the general population